 Eco-friendly lawns are patches of green space that have the potential to promote clean air, carbon sequestration, and serve as pollinator havens, but only when we abstain from unsustainable products and practices.
-As yours beckons to you this summer, watch out for these everyday climate culprits.
+As you nurture your backyard, watch out for these everyday climate culprits.

 Lawnmowers are mini tractors packing powerful polluting potential.
 A gas-powered lawn mower emits 11 times more pollution in an hour than driving a new car for the same amount of time, according to the Environmental Protection Agency (EPA).
 According to reports from the EPA, running a gas-powered mower for just an hour would be equal to driving a Toyota Camry for five hours.
 For a leaf blower, an hour of use is equal to a 15-hour drive.
 That's because many gas-powered models of these machines run on dirty two-stroke engines.

 Whenever possible, it’s best to use people-power over mechanization because of greenhouse gas emissions, and this goes for other machines like aerators, weed whackers, leaf blowers, and the like.
 Try a low-maintenance push mower for around $100.
 Plug in electric mowers can be found for under $200—or share the cost and use of a more decked-out style with a neighbor.

 Peat is partially decomposed organic plant material clumped together in spongy form.
 Peat is the earliest stage of coal formation and when burned it releases energy, which technically makes it a fossil fuel.
 Peat is a common component in store-bought soil mixes, for use in gardens and with potted plants.